top of page

 (opposite Claremont train station)

-*Nick is covered by all major private health funds and rebates are available for clients referred by their GP on EPC and Department of Veterans Affairs programs.
+*We are covered by all the major private health funds and rebates are available for clients referred by their GP on EPC and Department of Veterans Affairs programs.

 Contact us